ironhack-bcn-data-pt/PR03-project-web/PR03_readme.md

 <p align="center">
   <img width="387" height="83" src="src/protectora.jpg">
 </p>

-Choose an adoptable dog, figure out the best place for her/him to live!
+   *Choose an adoptable dog, figure out the best place for her/him to live!*

 ## Overview

-The goal of this project is to understand what would be the **best home** in Barcelona based on its square mts for a **dog adopted** by the kennel of the city.
+The goal of this project is to understand what would be the **best home**for a **dog adopted** by the kennel of Barcelona, based on its square mts .

 ---